galta95/Rizpa/README.md

 The application simulates stock market trading with fake data.

-fake data can be found in `/resources/src/`
+Fake data can be found in `/resources/src/`